datahub-project/datahub/metadata-ingestion/README.md

 ## DataHub Kafka `datahub-kafka`
 Pushes metadata to DataHub by publishing messages to Kafka.
 The advantage of the Kafka-based interface is that it's asynchronous and can handle higher throughput.
+This requires the Datahub mce-consumer container to be running.

 ```yml
 sink: